Yoti app and Post Office Easy ID privacy notice

 To provide this service, Adjust uses two identifiers which they anonymise using a technology called ‘hashing’.
 Hashing means turning the actual information into a string of numbers and letters to hide the real data.
 For example: 85da15a402360fe8ad2e80d958ded300ac9ffb955e3d7cff89007bb340e2b8d5).

 One identifier is the Advertising ID that Apple or Android gives your phone (depending on which operating system your phone uses).
 The second identifier is your IP address which is like an address for your phone from your mobile network provider, and which may change if you take your phone to a different location.
 Adjust hashes these identifiers.
 Adjust then provide us with a list of Advertising IDs and country location (based on IP address).
-We filter the Advertising IDs by things like country, iOS or Android users, or events such as ‘completed registration’.
+We filter the Advertising IDs by things like country, iOS or Android users, or events such as ‘completed sign up’.
 We then pass relevant Advertising IDs to advertising partners to be able to show our adverts to the right people on their platforms.
 Once the advertising partner receives the IDs they hash them.
 The only information Yoti has is the Advertising ID from your device and the events associated with that ID.

 We use Adjust with different advertising networks that allow us to show adverts on these networks.
 Adjust also pass back the Advertising ID to these networks so they can build ‘lookalike marketing models’.
 This activity is how companies make sure they target their adverts at the right types of users, and users see adverts that are most relevant to their interests.
 The advertising networks use the Advertising ID and any associated information they have to create groups of people who share similar characteristics.
 They use these groups to deliver targeted ads.
 They use the information they have about you to determine which groups you are in, and so which adverts you see.